 - interactive and informative lecture presentations and panel discussions

-- opportunities for students to interact and network through Q&A sessions, mock interviews and social events
+- opportunities for students to interact and network through Q&A sessions and social events

 - tours of Wake Forest School of Medicine

 - an informational fair

 - small group interactive activities to foster the students’ curiosity in the sciences

 Speakers and sessions will provide in-depth information on topics such as:

 - admission requirements